-The 7th Edition Laws (in Law 55.6.2) modify the principle set out in the 6th Edition that the opinion that a ball has been hit or has moved is generally to be preferred to the opinion that it has not by specifying that this is to apply only when the player holding the positive opinion is well placed to make a judgement.
+The 7th Edition Laws (in Law 55.6.2) modify the principle set out in the 6th Edition that the opinion that a ball has been hit or has moved is generally to be preferred to the opinion that it has not.
+The 7th Edition law specifies that this is to apply only when the player holding the positive opinion is well placed to make a judgement.

-The 7th Edition Laws specify (in Law 36) that if a referee judges, or the players jointly decide, that it is marginal as whether the stroke the striker is about to play is a critical stroke, then the stroke is to be considered critical.
+The 7th Edition Laws specify (in Laws 8 and 36) that if a referee judges, or the players jointly decide, that it is borderline as whether the stroke the striker is about to play is a critical stroke, then the stroke is to be considered critical.